benshope/PyOpenCL-Tutorial/README.md

 ## About The Comments

-Comments can encourage bad style in production code, but they add a lot to a tutorial.
-Commenting each line forces the author to slow down and explain every detail in a way that a diligent reader can understand.
+This tutorial is kind-of an expiriment in code education.
+The thought is that commenting each line will force the author to slow down and use plain english to explain every detail in a way that a diligent reader can understand.

 I have tried to write the code and the comments in a way that they could be separated and each one would still tell the complete story of what is going on.
 With two sources of information, hopefully readers will seldom have to break focus and look something up.